Master in Human and Natural Resource Studies: Career Path

 • GRE test scores, although some programs may not require them.

-• English language proficiency, usually demonstrated through TOEFL or IELTS scores for international students.
+• English language proficiency is usually demonstrated through TOEFL or IELTS scores for international students.

-• Strong academic background in the natural sciences, social sciences, and/or humanities.
+• Strong academic background in the natural sciences, social sciences, and humanities.

 • A statement of purpose and letters of recommendation

 It's worth noting that some programs may have additional requirements, such as relevant work experience, fieldwork, or research experience.
-It's important to check with the specific program and institution for their specific eligibility requirements.
+It's essential to check their eligibility requirements with the specific program and institution.

-It is also good to note that some programs may have different prerequisites for the program, for example, some may prefer applicants with a background in environmental science, while others may accept applicants from a variety of disciplines, as long as they have the required basic skills and knowledge to succeed in the program.
+It is also good to note that some programs may have different prerequisites.
+For example, some may prefer applicants with a background in environmental science.
+In contrast, others may accept applicants from various disciplines if they have the required basic skills and knowledge to succeed in the program.

 Knowledge and Skills